The review function is available in LibreOffice for text documents and spreadsheet documents.

 You can enter a comment on each recorded change by placing the cursor in the area of the change and then choosing Edit - Track Changes - Comment.
-In addition to Extended Tips, the comment is also displayed in the list in the Manage Changes dialog.
+In addition to Extended Tips, the comment is also displayed in the list in the Manage Changes dialogue box.

 To stop recording changes, choose Edit - Track Changes - Record again.
 The check mark is removed and you can now save the document.

-In a text document, you can highlight all lines that you have changed with an additional colored marking.
+In a text document, you can highlight all lines that you have changed with an additional coloured marking.
 This can be in the form of a red line in the margin, for example.